eirikeg1/Study-Notes/IN4060 - Semantic Technologies/RDF Overview.md

 * **The Resource Description Framework (RDF)** is a standard model for data  interchange
 * Initially intended for annotation of web-accessible resources (1999)
 * Later developed into a general purpose language for describing structured information, on the web or elsewhere
-* Point of tis is to have self-descrining and self-documenting data
+* Point of tis is to have self-describing and self-documenting data
 	* Decouples data from applications
 	* Lightens the programming burden
-	* Semantic Web applications should be/are generic and general purpose, exploiting rich and knwoledge intesive data s
+	* Semantic Web applications should be/are generic and general purpose, exploiting rich and knowledge intensive data s
 * ![[Pasted image 20240124122206.png|500]]

-# Technicalities
+# Components
 ---

 ## Triples

 * All information is expressed using a **triple** pattern
 * Triples can also be called a **statement**, or **fact**
-* Triples consists of **subject**, **predicate** and an **object**
+* Triples consists of a **subject**, a **predicate** and an **object**
 * The elements of and RDF triple are either URI references, literals, or blank nodes
 ![[Pasted image 20240124122447.png|500]]
 * Literals and blank nodes may not appear everywhere in triples